Anupama Chopra: Career

 Chopra's 2011 book First Day First Show: Writings from the Bollywood Trenches, is a compilation of her articles on Hindi cinema over two decades, published by Penguin India.

-Chopra's work has been published in India Today, India's largest English-language magazine.
-She has also written about Hindi Films for various international publications such as The New York Times, the Los Angeles Times, Variety and Sight & Sound and is currently a contributing editor to Vogue India.

 Chopra hosted film review show, Picture This on NDTV 24X7 news channel.
 In 2012, she started her weekly review show called The Front Row with Anupama Chopra, on Star World, which ran until June 2014.
 In 2013, she released two books, Freeze Frame based on the interviews with film makers and actors on the TV show, and 100 Films to See before You Die based on her weekly film columns.
 In 2014, she also did a Hindi show called 'Star Verdict' on Star Plus.
-Currently she hosts Film Companion on YouTube which replaced "The Front Row With Anupama Chopra" where she critiques Hindi Film movies.
-She has written several books on cinema.
-Anupama's latest book, The Front Row: Conversations on Cinema published by HarperCollins is a collection of her televised interviews with both Indian Film and Hollywood personalities.
-She is also actively involved in works related to film festivals happening in India.

-In November 2014, Chopra replaced Shyam Benegal to become the chairperson of the Mumbai Film Festival organized by the Mumbai Academy of the Moving Image (MAMI).
+In November 2014, Chopra replaced Srinivasan Narayanan to become the festival director of the MAMI Mumbai Film Festival organized by the Mumbai Academy of the Moving Image (MAMI).
+She remained in this role until June 2024, when she stepped down and was replaced by interim festival director Shivendra Singh Dungarpur.

 Film Companion

-In July 2014, Chopra founded # Film Companion # as a pan-India platform for entertainment journalism.
-Currently the platform carries reviews, interviews, features and masterclasses around cinema, television and web series.
-Chopra, Rahul Desai, Sucharita Tyagi and Pratayush Parasuraman write for the platform.
+In July 2014, Chopra founded the website Film Companion as a pan-India platform for entertainment journalism.
+The platform carried reviews, interviews, features and masterclasses on cinema, television and web series content.
+Chopra, Rahul Desai, Sucharita Tyagi and Pratayush Parasuraman wrote for the platform.
 Baradwaj Rangan also wrote for many years before leaving on 15 March 2022.
+In July 2024, Chopra announced that she was moving on and that the Film Companion, site was closing down.